Supersonic aircraft: Supersonic flight

 Intake design was also a major issue.
 As much of the available energy in the incoming air has to be recovered, known as intake recovery, using shock waves in the supersonic compression process in the intake.
 At supersonic speeds the intake has to make sure that the air slows down without excessive pressure loss.
 It has to use the correct type of shock waves, oblique/plane, for the aircraft design speed to compress and slow the air to subsonic speed before it reaches the engine.
 The shock waves are positioned using a ramp or cone which may need to be adjustable depending on trade-offs between complexity and the required aircraft performance.

 An aircraft able to operate for extended periods at supersonic speeds has a potential range advantage over a similar design operating subsonically.
 Additionally, most of the drag an aircraft sees while speeding up to supersonic speeds occurs just below the speed of sound, due to an aerodynamic effect known as wave drag.
 An aircraft that can accelerate past this speed sees a significant drag decrease, and can fly supersonically with improved fuel economy.
 However, due to the way lift is generated supersonically, the lift-to-drag ratio of the aircraft as a whole drops, leading to lower range, offsetting or overturning this advantage.

 The key to having low supersonic drag is to properly shape the overall aircraft to be long and thin, and close to a "perfect" shape, the von Karman ogive or Sears-Haack body.
 This has led to almost every supersonic cruising aircraft looking very similar to every other, with a very long and slender fuselage and large delta wings, cf. SR-71, Concorde, etc. Although not ideal for passenger aircraft, this shaping is quite adaptable for bomber use.

-In the 1960s and 1970s, many design studies for supersonic airliners were done and eventually two types entered service, the Soviet Tupolev Tu-144 (1968) and Anglo-French Concorde (1969).
-However political, environmental and economic obstacles and one fatal Concorde crash prevented them from being used to their full commercial potential.